Fabrizio Van Marciano is a proud father of two, a devoted husband, a professional blogger, a YouTube content creator, and a Podcaster.

 Sleep is important to me, and I try to get 7 hours daily, no more or less.
 I can perform my best if I maintain the same sleep each night.

 The key to being a successful blogger is maintaining consistency and working hard on your blogging goals.
 Aim for long-term results by being consistent and focusing on what works, as Fabrizio does.

-His blog is worth a read if you’re looking for some quality advice.
+His blog is worth reading if you’re looking for quality advice.